The Formosan Christian Church of Dallas

 A. The Chairman:

 The Chairman shall be elected by and from the Board members, and shall preside all meetings of the Board.
-He shall be present at the Executive Church Council meetings.
+He shall be present at the Deacons meetings.
 In his absence the Secretary shall perform the duties of the Chairman.

 B. The Secretary: